PSCF v1.4.0

 Here, Header1.h, Header2.h, etc. represent header files other than the header containing the class definition that are directly or indirectly included into Class.cpp.

-The rule defined in a dependency file does not contain a recipe.
-The make command instead infers the required recipe from an applicable pattern rule.
-The pattern rules for compiling *.cpp and *.cu files are defined in the pattern rule (atterns.mk) file in the relevant namespace level directory.
+A rule defined in a dependency file never contains a recipe.
+The recipe required to construct the associated object is instead inferred from an applicable pattern rule.
+Pattern rules for compiling source files with suffix .cpp and/or .cu files are defined in a pattern rule file named patterns.mk in the enclosing namespace level directory.

 The list of prerequisites generated by the PSCF build system always includes the config.mk files located in the relevant build directory (src or bld), in addition to any source code file prerequisites.
 The configuration file is included as a prerequisite because this file defines makefile variables that control conditional compilation of some features.
-Changes in the relevant config.mk file can thus change the content of a translation unit that is passed to the compiler, and thus change change the behavior of the resulting object code.
+Changes in a relevant config.mk file can thus change the content of a translation unit that is passed to the compiler by the precompiler, and thus change change the resulting object code.

 Makefiles contain include directives that include the dependency files for all object files that the makefile is responsible for creating.
 This is shown more explicitly in the discussion of makefiles.
 As a result, the make command is generally able to find a rule with a prerequisite list for every existing object file target it may need to update.

-The list of prerequisites given in a dependency file is generated automatically by a script that calls the gcc compiler with an option that instructs the compiler to analyze C++ include directives.
-This compiler option was designed for precisely for the purpose of automatically generating prerequisite lists for makefile rules.
+The list of prerequisites given in a dependency file is generated automatically by a script that calls the gcc compiler with an option that instructs the compiler to analyze C++ "#include" directives.
+This compiler option was specifically designed to allow the g++ compiler to be used to automatically generate prerequisite lists.

 Source List (sources.mk) Files (Prev) Developer Information (Up) Pattern Rule (patterns.mk) Files (Next)